VA-Visjon/jkum-site/README.md

 ## Deployment

-Run `mkdocs gh-deploy` in order to push updates to the site
+Run `mkdocs gh-deploy --force` in order to push updates to the site